chrisgilmerproj/brewday/README.md

 ## `examples/pale_config.py`

 Building a recipe with a python dict.
-This data is parsed and pulls any missing data from a directory named `data/`.
+This dict is parsed and any missing data is pulled from a directory named `data/`.
 You have full control over the required elements but leaving out many of them will still cause the recipe to work.

 # Tools